 For healthcare providers, this program provides practical tools for incorporating mindful awareness into one’s professional activities.
 Since mindfulness is shown to be effective in reducing stress and increasing emotional regulation, the simple tools taught in MAPs classes can easily be implemented with clients in care contexts.
 When the participant finishes their MAPs program, they will have the basics for continuing with their own practice and sharing their knowledge and experience on a basic level with family members and clients.

 Refund and Cancellation Policy

-Refunds requested prior to two weeks before the first day of class will be assessed a $25 administrative fee.
+Refunds requested prior to two weeks before the first day of class will be assessed an administrative fee.
 We regret that we cannot give refunds after this date.
 Refunds should be requested by email

 Registrants will be notified in advance of the class

 Make-up Class: If you miss a class, we will record an audio of the class for you to listen to.
 No refund or prorate will be issued for missed classes